igortmp/elk-docker/docs/index.md

 	    -
 	      paths:
 	        - "/var/log/nginx/*.log"
+					fields_under_root: true
+              fields:
-	      document_type: nginx-access
+			    			type: nginx-access

 In the sample configuration file, make sure that you replace `elk` in `elk:5044` with the hostname or IP address of the ELK-serving host.

 You'll also need to copy the `logstash-beats.crt` file (which contains the certificate authority's certificate – or server certificate as the certificate is self-signed – for Logstash's Beats input plugin; see [Security considerations](#security-considerations) for more information on certificates) from the [source repository of the ELK image](https://github.com/spujadas/elk-docker) to `/etc/pki/tls/certs/logstash-beats.crt`.

 **Note** – Alternatively, when using Filebeat on a Windows machine, instead of using the `certificate_authorities` configuration option, the certificate from `logstash-beats.crt` can be installed in Windows' Trusted Root Certificate Authorities store.

 **Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Filebeat instance above.